Kacper-Skaza/PSW-Publish-subscribe/README.md

 ======== 8 ========
 Expected time: 8; Thread [1] is attempting to add message '3.
 Hello world!' to the queue.
 Expected time: 8; Thread [1] successfully added message '3.
 Hello world!' to the queue.
 Expected time: 8; Thread [2] received message: '3.
-Hello world!'
+Hello world!'.
 Expected time: 8; Thread [3] received message: '3.
-Hello world!'
+Hello world!'.

 ======== 9 ========

 ======== 10 ========
-Expected time: 10; Thread [1] is changed size of queue to '2'.
+Expected time: 10; Thread [1] changed size of queue to '2'.

 ======== 11 ========
 Expected time: 11; Thread [1] is attempting to add message '4.
 Hello world!' to the queue.